matrix-org/matrix-spec-proposals/proposals/3244-room-version-capabilities.md

 So currently clients can't know before creating the room if a feature they need will be supported by the created room.

-The goal of this MSC is to give the client a way to have more informations on the supported features of room versions available on a given server, to give more feedbacks to users during room creation as well as in the room settings section.
+The goal of this MSC is to give the client a way to have more information on the supported features of room versions available on a given server, to give more feedback to users during room creation as well as in the room settings section.

 ## Proposal